vehicle-AngLi/vehicle-AngLi.github.io/_portfolio/portfolio-6.md

 ---
-title: "Excellent Undergraduate Graduation Thesis"
+title: "Excellent Undergraduate Graduation Thesis(优秀毕业论文)"
 excerpt: "2022-06 ~ in the College of Mechanical and Vehicle Engineering, CQU"
 collection: portfolio
 ---